abhinavg97/ABSA_GNN/README.md

 ## Using the scripts

-Only sentiments get predicted for now
+Only aspects of text get predicted for now

 ```bash
 $ python DGL_graph_handler.py